devmanfredi/fiwall/Readme.md

 docker start fiwall-db
 ```

-The app will start running at <http://localhost:8080>
+The app will start running .You can test them using postman or any other rest client.

 #### Production